 Mesm Tokyo- Booking

 I booked a 2-night stay with a combination of 63k points and a 40k Free Night Certificate with 8000 points topup.
-Cash rates could go up north of $700/night, so typically, points will be the better deal for this hotel where the max amount you’d pay per night could be 92k points due to dynamic pricing.
+Cash rates could go up north of $700/night, so typically, points will be the better deal for this hotel where the max amount you’d pay per night could be 92k points due to dynamic pricing and its Category 7 placement.

 Mesm Tokyo- Location